TrellixVulnTeam/swahilipython_SCMU/Doc/glossary.rst

       also :term:`immutable`.

    named tuple
-      The term "named tuple" applies to any type or class that inherits from tuple and whose indexable elements are also accessible using named attributes.
-The type or class may have other features as well.
+      The term "named tuple" applies to any type or kundi that inherits kutoka tuple and whose indexable elements are also accessible using named attributes.
+The type or kundi may have other features as well.

       Several built-in types are named tuples, including the values returned by :func:`time.localtime` and :func:`os.stat`.
 Another example is